 Yale-New Haven Hospital in New Haven, Connecticut

-Yale-New Haven Hospital, as the name suggest, is the primary teaching hospital for Yale School of Medicine, but it runs educational programs for physicians, nurses and allied healthcare professionals on a national scale.
+as the name suggest, is the primary teaching hospital for Yale School of Medicine, but it runs educational programs for physicians, nurses and allied healthcare professionals on a national scale.

 The medical center is located in New Haven, Connecticut and is receiving both national and international referral and.